fjohan/ProcuMosPP/README.md

 # Prosodic Cues and Modeling Strategies in Swedish Prominence Prediction

+## Contents

+This repo contains a model for prominence prediction and scripts to (a) perform inference and (b) train such a model.
+The model is based on five speakers and has been evaluated using a Leave-One-Speaker-Out (LOSO) cross-validation paradigm (see "2.
+Methodology"), but the model provided here is trained on all five speakers.

 ## Quickstart (Inference First)

-If you only want to run inference with the included example files, use this section.
+To run inference with the included example files, use this section.

 ### 1. Install dependencies